msoutopico/omegat-bootcamp/README.md

 - it should show what episodes were completed
 - it should show progress of the user in case they resume some time afterwards (the user must log in)

+The platform should include facility to create quizzes between the lessons.

 Episodes should be short, to the point, focused on one thing only, about 5 minutes Solution to the exercises could be a separate episode.